ronnieholm/Backend-web-programming-course-spring-2015/Source/Presentations/Lecture10.md

 # Lecture 10

-- TODO:
-    Add JSON som curriculum
-    HTTP protocol
-    Create jQuery method which calls methods on server Take one of the previous exercises and convert into Web API Model validation
-    Fiddler showing interaction with Console

 - 0910-1100
-  - Static language class
+  - Static language class (example of use of static keyword)

-  - Design patterns (2013 presentation)

   - HTTP protocol
     - Telnet